terinia/statikk/README.rst

     :alt: Statikk
     :align: center

-We built this library because we got fed up with all the boilerplate we needed to write to use DynamoDB in a Single Table Application architecture.
-We were originally using `PynamoDB <https://github.com/pynamodb/PynamoDB>`_ , but we found it to be too verbose for our liking.

-This library is very much in alpha phase and is not yet recommended for production use.
-We are actively working on it and using it as a core library for our upcoming game, Conquests of Ethoas.
-Drastic API changes can still happen.
+An ORM-like Single Table Application (STA) architecture library for Python and DynamoDb.
+Makes it really eason to set up and work with STAs.

+The library is in alpha.
+Constant work is being done on it as I'm developing my game.

 =================
 Requirements